jems-rs/jems-rs/content/posts/introducing-gwu/index.md

 }
 ```

 Now, you've seen almost all the important code of Gwu.
 Simple, right?
-So, let's examine how this could look like in real applications.
+So, let's examine how this could look in real applications.

 ### Demo
 > Important: For a complete example, [see the code on GitHub](https://github.com/reqlabs/gwu/tree/v0.1.0/examples/poem).